Skip to content

 Exceptions

-This reference documents the custom exception classes provided by the pico_fastapi project.
-These exceptions are used to signal failures in application configuration and in controller discovery, and they allow you to handle these conditions explicitly in your code.
+This reference documents the custom exception classes provided by pico-fastapi.
+These exceptions signal failures during application startup, and they allow you to handle these conditions explicitly in your code.

 Overview